lua-graphics-framework/lgf/README.md

 ### **Windows**

 Now, building LGF on Windows is a big pain currently.
 I would recommend just installing the CLI.
 But if you really want to, you need to install Git, CMake, MinGW or Visual Studio 2022, and Lua.
-Then, run these Powershell commands to get a copy of LGF:
+Then, run these Powershell commands to get LGF built.

-- `git clone --recursive https://github.com/lua-graphics-framework/lgf` - note that this will take a while depending on your internet connection speeds
+- `git clone https://github.com/lua-graphics-framework/lgf` - note that this will take a while depending on your internet connection speeds
 - `cd lgf`

-Next, you need to build Freetype.
-This is needed by SDL2_ttf.
-To do that, enter these Powershell commands:

-- `cd external/freetype`
 - `mkdir build`
 - `cd build`
-- `cmake .. -G "MinGW Makefiles"` - use this command if you are using MinGW or this command: `cmake ..` if you are using Visual Studio

-Next, if you are using MinGW, then simply type in `make`.
-If you are using Visual Studio, open up the solution in the build folder and then build the solution.
-Finally, you need to move the build result (I believe it is a .a file on MinGW and a .lib in Visual Studio) into the main LGF folder (where src and external are located at).

-Now, run these commands to set up the build directory for LGF:

-- `mkdir build`
-- `cd build`

-Now, move the file you moved from the freetype folder to the `build` directory.

-After that, run these commands to build LGF and its dependencies:

 - `cmake .. -G "MinGW Makefiles` **OR** `cmake ..`
-- `make` **OR** open the solution with Visual Studio
+- `make` **OR** open the solution with Visual Studio and build the solution.

 Finally, move the .dll files with the `LuaGraphicsFramework.exe` file.
 Now, you are ready to use LGF.
 Again, the CLI makes this a lot easier.